 Within 24 hours of the last dose, withdrawal symptoms such as increased anxiety, increased blood pressure, body or muscle aches, nausea, or headache may occur.
 The degree of early symptoms may depend on the dosage and frequency the person used the drug.

 Withdrawal symptoms are most likely to peak within the first two to four days, likely building in intensity.
 Heavy Amytal users may experience withdrawal symptoms which can become quite daunting and dangerous, with the worst symptoms being tremors, seizures, and psychosis.
-It is recommended to seek support from medical professionals who can monitor the individual, and if necessary, prescribe medication to help decrease the severity withdrawal symptoms.
+It is recommended to seek support from medical professionals who can monitor the individual, and if necessary, prescribe medication to help decrease the severe withdrawal symptoms.

 5 Days and Beyond